NeuroJSON/jmesh/JMesh_specification.md

       ]
  }
 ```
-Here, only the `"Data"` subfield is required, and it must have an array-value that
+Here, only the `"Data"` subfield is required, and it must have the same data
-is the same as the "direct storage" form.
-The optional `"_DataInfo_"` is the JData
-construct for storing metadata associated with this structure.
-The other optional
+stored in the "array form" (either in direct or annotated format) as shown above.

-`"Properties"` subfield allows one to store additional data with this shape/mesh
+The optional `"Properties"` subfield allows one to store additional data with this
-element.
+shape/mesh element.
 The `"Properties"` subfield can be an array or structure with
 additional subfields.

+The optional `"_DataInfo_"` is the JData construct for storing metadata associated
+with this structure.
+It can be used to store simple metadata, such as data acquisition
+date, operator name, or version number.
+The strategies how to split the metadata between
+`_DataInfo_` and `Properties` is user-depedent.

 Mesh Data Keywords
 ------------------------
 In this section, we define dedicated JSON `"name"` keywords that can be used to
-define discretized shapes objects (or meshes).
+define discretized shapes objects (or meshes), parametric graphics, or constructive
+geometries.

-In most of the cases, the data container keywords defined in this section have a
+Most of the data container keywords associated with discretized geometries have a
-prefix of `"Mesh"`.
+prefix of `"Mesh"`; keywords associated with parametric shape constructs have a prefix
+of `"Shape"`; keywords associated with constructive solid geometries have a prefix `"CSG"`.
 Many of the keywords ends with a numerical value which typically
 represents the column number of the data when stored in the array format.

 All indices - integers mapping between data entries - shall have a start value of 1.

-In the below section, we use notation "`Ni`" (i=1,2,...) to denote integers or node indices,
+In the below section, we use notation "`N_i, N_ij` or `N_ijk` (`i=1,2,...`, `j=1,2,...`,
+`k=1,2,...`) to denote node indices or array dimensions; `x_i, y_i, z_i` or
-`xi,yi,zi` or `xij, yij, zij`  to denote coordinates, `wi` to denote additional coordinate
+`x_ij, y_ij, z_ij`  to denote coordinates, `w_i` to denote additional coordinate
-(in 4-D) or scaler values (such as weights), `vi` or `vij` to denote numerical values
+(in 4-D) or scaler values (such as weights), `v_i` or `v_ij` to denote numerical values
-associated with the geometric object; `ti`, `tij` or `tijk` to represent texture data in
+associated with the geometric object; `t_i`, `t_ij` or `t_ijk` to represent texture data in
 various dimensions.

 Below is a short summary of the JMesh data annotation/storage keywords to be introduced